Tellusant/docs/articles-posts/triple-a.md

 The graph above illustrates the concept.
 - The addressable market is the unconstrained market size if all relevant consumers had access to the product and were buying it.
 Relevant consumers are, e.g., parents of children age 0-4 for diapers; adults over the legal drinking age for alcoholic products, people living under wintry conditions for snow tires.
 - The available market takes is the part of this market where people can afford the product.
 To understand this, it is necessary to know how many people have a certaion income, and their age distribution.
 Companies do not have this information, but it can easily be retieved from telluBase.
 - The actual market is what people truly consume.
 This is what companies typically look at without knowing what the latent potentisl is.
-We recommend understanding the Addressable-Available-Actual metrics before making plans for the actual market.
-Perhaps the actual market can be expanded significantly if certaion actions are taken to unlock it?
+We recommend understanding the *Addressable-Available-Actual* metrics before making plans for the actual market.
+Perhaps the actual market can be expanded significantly if certain actions are taken to unlock it?

 With the Triple-A method, it is possible to pinpoint where the growth opportunities lie.
 The graph below shows a schematic waterfall for the logic.